Steven554/SceneGraphViz/README.md

 The Scene Graph is a data structure commonly used in modern computer video games and vector based graphics editing applications.
 It is a collection of nodes in a graph or tree structure, that is a representation of the elements of a scene.
 An operation performed on a parent node will effect all child nodes.

-This is a visual representation of those relationships on a robot written in the Python Library Three JS.
+This is a visual representation of those relationships on a robot written in the JavaScript Library Three JS.

 ## Set up
-Navigate to the repository directory and execute the following command to host a local server at port 8000 through python's SimpleHTTPServer library.
+Navigate to the repository directory and execute the following command to host a local server at port 8000 through Java script's SimpleHTTPServer library.

 ```sh
 python -m SimpleHTTPServer 8000